 (b) an officer or member of an urban fire brigade or rural fire brigade within the meaning of the Country Fire Authority Act 1958; or

-(d) an employee of Rural Ambulance Victoria; or
+(c) an employee of Ambulance Service - Victoria; or

 - safe oxygen level means an oxygen content in air under normal atmospheric pressure that